divio/divio-cloud-docs/reference/divio-cli.rst

 .. _divio-project-push:

 ``push``
-    Pushes the database or media files to Divio.
+    Pushes the database or media files to the Divio cloud environment.

     Takes a required argument, ``db`` or ``media``, followed optionally by ``test`` or ``live`` (if not specified, defaults to ``test``), and by